1. Home

 Availability

-Go to the Finding a CLSC This hyperlink will open in a new window. page to see the facilities available in your area, the services they offer, and their hours.
+Go to the page Finding a CLSC to see the facilities available in your area, the services they offer, and their hours.

 Process of improving access to mental health services

-Improved access to and services in mental health means that people can be referred to the right service at the right time by healthcare professionals with the right expertise, including those from psychiatric teams, when required.
+Furthermore, a process to improve access to mental health services in CLSCs is underway in all regions of Québec to direct people to the right service, offered by healthcare professionals with the right expertise, including those from psychiatric teams, when required.